Spectrometric Detection: UV-Vis, FTIR and Mass Spectrometry

 | Cyanmethaemoglobin | 540 nm | Whole blood plus ferricyanide-cyanide reagent | Carboxyhaemoglobin and total Hb |

-The diode array detector (DAD) variant has displaced single-wavelength UV-Vis on most state lab benches over the last decade.
+The diode array detector (DAD) variant has replaced single-wavelength UV-Vis on most state laboratory benches over the last decade.
 A DAD captures the full 190 to 800 nm spectrum in under a second, which means an analyst can read a sample once and see every chromophore in the cuvette.
 The spectrum itself becomes a fingerprint: the ratio of 240 nm to 280 nm absorbances, the wavelength of maximum absorbance, the shape of the peak.
 Library matching against a DAD reference set is a useful presumptive identification even before any chromatography or mass spectrometry runs.

 The catch with UV-Vis is specificity.
 Most drugs absorb somewhere between 200 and 300 nm.
 Serum proteins, bilirubin, haemoglobin and a long list of endogenous chromophores absorb in the same window.
 A 245 nm peak in a serum extract is consistent with paracetamol, but it is also consistent with a dozen other compounds and a few common matrix contaminants.
 The technique gives an excellent concentration when the analyte identity is known; it gives a poor identification when the analyte identity is in question.
 That single limitation is why UV-Vis sits below mass spectrometry in every confirmatory hierarchy.